kartikcr/DNN-Architectures-for-Defect-Detection/README.md

 # DNN-Architectures-for-Defect-Detection

-In this project, you will be developing a model to detect defects by Industrial Optical Inspection on Textured Surfaces.
-This problem can be modelled as an Image Segmentation task where you will have to find the pixels where the defect occurs in a given image.
+In this project, we developed a model to detect defects by Industrial Optical Inspection on Textured Surfaces.
+This problem can be modelled as an Image Segmentation task where we had to find the pixels where the defect occurs in a given image.
 The dataset we will be using is described here: https://hci.iwr.uni-heidelberg.de/node/3616
-You do not have to download it.
-We will provide a compressed version.
 There are many ways to solve this problem.We will attempt to solve this using deep learning and the approach we will follow is based on the paper on U-Net: Convolutional Networks for Biomedical Image Segmentation.

 The project will be done using a high-level library Keras.
 Although Keras is not very flexible and hence not the preferred choice for most people, it is easy to understand.